Software-Engineering-2020-Oscar/Readme-first/README.md

 :closed_book: Main project repos
 * :pencil: `Training-and-documentation`: This is place to store all kinds of technical writing that you can find
-* :pencil: `django-oscar-3`: This is place for Django Oscar framework source code
+* :pencil: `django-oscar-3`: This is place for Django Oscar framework source code.
+If you are about to rebuild a doamin-driven ecommerce please git clone this one

 :orange_book: Course bonus repo
 * :pencil: `Go-Lang-traning-pool`: This is place for whom want to begin with Go Lang